DEV Community

 Enter fullscreen mode Exit fullscreen mode

 This worked… sort of.
-With many sectors, it was passable.
-But with fewer sectors—say three—it was, glaringly wrong:
+With a lot of sectors, it was passable.
+But with fewer sectors —say three— there it was, glaringly wrong:

 Sectors clipped wrong

 The fix?
-Calculating the exact intersection points between the sector and the circle, clipping from there to the center.
+Calculating the exact intersection between the sector and the circle, and clipping from that point to the center.
 After some research, I found the formulas for the segments formed on a horizontal ray by the line connecting the two points on the circle:

 Image for segment formulas